Brad-1999/Used-phone-group-project/README.md

 ```

 *   **`notebooks/`:**
-    -   Contains Jupyter notebooks for data exploration, preprocessing, hypothesis testing, and model analysis.
+    -   Contains Jupyter notebooks documenting the analytical process.
-        *   `data_cleaning_and_eda.ipynb`: Jupyter notebook for data cleaning, EDA, as well as forming some initial hypotheses.
+        *   `data_cleaning_and_eda.ipynb`: Jupyter notebook for data cleaning, Exploratory Data Analysis (EDA), and initial hypothesis
         *   `hypotheses_testing.ipynb`: Jupyter notebook for hypotheses testing.
+        *   `model_analysis.ipynb`: Jupyter notebook for machine learning model training and analysis.
 *   **`src/`:**
-    -   Contains the Python files for the project pipeline.
+    -   Contains the Python modules for the project pipeline, promoting code reusability and organization (as suggested for bonus points).
         *  `csv_extraction.py`: Handles the conversion of JSONL files to pandas DataFrames.
         *  `preprocessing.py`: Handles the data preprocessing.
         *  `trainer.py`: Contains the machine learning model training and analysis functions.
         *  `utils.py`: Contains ultility functions to help the training process.